antiboredom/p5.riso/tutorials/getting-started.md

 The color parameter can be a string that is the name of the [riso ink color](http://stencil.wiki/colors) you want to print with.
 So for example: yellow = Riso('yellow') will create an object that will be previewed on screen at the RGB values of that ink type.

-This example prepares an image with black and yellow layers:
+This example prepares an image with black and yellow layers.

+We also have to set the pixelDensity to 1, else p5 defaults to setting the pixel density to whatever your screen is.
+For many retina screens this makes your image twice as large as what you specified in createCanvas().

 ```javascript
 let black;